List of One Piece characters: Buggy

 In the anime series, his voice actor is Shigeru Chiba.
-In the 4Kids English adaptation, he is voiced by David Wills.
-In the Funimation English adaptation, his voice is supplied by Mike McFarland.
+In the 4Kids dub, he is voiced by David Wills.
+In the Funimation dub, his voice is supplied by Mike McFarland.

 Oda said that Buggy is his favorite antagonist, because of all of them he is the easiest to draw.
 Buggy has received much praise and criticism.
 Carl Kimlinger of Anime News Network said that Luffy's fight with Buggy "sets the series' precedent for battles that are simultaneously tense and hilarious".
 Jacob Hope Chapman of the same site said that seeing Buggy during the Jaya Arc was "entertaining".
 Bryce Coulter of Mania Entertainment praised Chibi Buggy's Adventure as one of the best arcs, and Buggy for his "slap-stick humour" and "Voltron-esque combining sequence".
 He was "disappointed" that Buggy, Smoker, and the Strawhats did not have a conflict at sea.
 On Luffy and Buggy's alliance in Impel Down, Chris Beveridge said, "the two do make an amusing pairing as their flight through the first level goes on".
 He went on to say, "he never really cared for Buggy", but the Impel Down arc turned him into an "engaging character".
 He said that he believes that Buggy is being set up as a regular character because he was "afraid he might lose him".
 Pedro Cortes of Japanator said, "Buggy is always good for a laugh, so his bit was a welcomed respite from the oppressive marines beating down Luffy and the Whitebeard pirates."

+Crocodile

+"Sir" Crocodile (サー・クロコダイル, Sā Kurokodairu) is a pirate with the ability of the Logia-type Sand-Sand Fruit (スナスナの実, Suna Suna no Mi), allowing him to generate and control sand, absorb moisture with his right hand, and, as long as he is not wet, turn his body into sand.
+He wears a large golden alloy hook in place of a left hand, which contains a potent poison and a dagger underneath.
+Initially a member of the Seven Warlords of the Sea, his title is revoked by Tashigi when it is discovered that he, under the code name of "Mr. 0" (ミスター・ゼロ, Misutā Zero), head the criminal organization known as Baroque Works as president, attempted a coup of Alabasta.
+He was subsequently arrested after he was defeated by Luffy.

+Sometime after the mass-prison break at Impel Down, Crocodile later found the Cross Guild along with Mihawk and becomes one of its chief officers.

+In the original Japanese series, he is voiced by Ryūzaburō Ōtomo.
+In the 4Kids adaptation, Crocodile is voiced by David Brimmer.
+In the Funimation English adaptation, his voice is supplied by John Swasey.
+In the live-action series, Crocodile is portrayed by Joe Manganiello.